How to Make a Round Robin Bet in Arizona

 NFL

 There's nothing in sports quite like betting on the NFL in the fall.
-No other professional league has as many eyes on its regular-season games on one specific day as the NFL does.
+No other professional league has as many eyes on its regular-season games on one specific day as the NFL does and even if the Arizona Cardinals playoff chances are routinely slim late into the season, the playoffs pack a punch of entertainment, too.
 With a number of games at noon, a handful of others with late-afternoon kickoffs, and primetime games on Sunday, Monday and Thursday night, NFL games are the perfect event to place a round robin parlay.
 Even if your round robin includes a nationally televised game between the Cardinals and 49ers on Sunday or Monday night, being part of the action on Sunday afternoon with multiple games in your round robin taking place at once creates some of the best betting action there is to offer.

 NBA

 The NBA's rise in global popularity, its consistent nationally-televised games, and prominence on social media make it the perfect round robin betting format.
-There is always something to analyze within NBA bets, whether it's star players resting or where a certain team is within their schedule.
-Over-under bets continue to gain popularity, too, as offense explodes across the league.
-With so many games going each night, along with nationally-televised games throughout the week, Arizona round robin parlays are a great idea in the NBA.
+There is always something to analyze within NBA bets, whether it's star players like Kevin Durant resting or where a certain team is within their schedule.
+Top off the most recent success of the Phoenix Suns squad and the NBA gives you plenty of opportunities throughout the year to make a few round robin bets.

 MLB